Ram Shriram: Philanthropy

 Shriram and his wife have donated funds through education-focused Dhanam Foundation.
 They have funded Shriram Family Professorship in Science Education and the Shriram Family Fellowship in Science Education at Stanford Graduate School of Education.
 They have also funded $57 million to establish Shriram Center for Bioengineering & Chemical Engineering at Stanford University.

-In 2014, the Shriram along with his wife donated $61 million to the newly established Stanford School of Bioengineering.
+In 2014, the Shriram along with his wife donated $61 million to the newly established Stanford Department of Bioengineering.

 Personal life

 He is married to Vijay Shriram.
-They have two daughters, Jhanvi and Ketaki, graduates of Stanford University and founders of Palo Alto-based AI startup Krikey.
+They have two daughters, Jhanvi and Ketaki, graduates of Stanford University and founders of Palo Alto–based AI startup Krikey AI.